After the Pearl Harbor attack, many Japanese-Americans in the US were forced out of their homes by the government and put in military camps.

-The book goes through many historical events, like the loyalty questionnaire, the citizenship trials, and how his mother almost got deported.
+The book goes through many historical events, the loyalty questionnaire, the citizenship trials, and how his mother almost got deported.
 It begins when George’s family is first taken out of their home.
 George was 5 years old.

 Disclaimer: There’s a controversy about the correct term for the camps.
 That’s beyond the scope of this.
 It’s a book review.

 The art is greyscale, light and soft, with round shapes.
-Nothing particularly violent is ever showed in the book so it works well.
+Nothing particularly violent is ever showed in the book.

-There’s always a fine line creative balance to strike when depicting humans in complex, historical events.
+There’s always a fine balance to strike when depicting humans in complex, historical situations.
 You want to represent reality but not too much.
 Maus is the most extreme example, simplifying humans to mouse, rats or dogs.